Lisenish/time-tracker-app/README.md

 ## Possible Improvements

 There is still room for improvement, a lot of improvements.
 I was limited in time and tried to stick to estimate in the challenge description (days).

-The list of possible improvements I see, down below:
+The list of possible improvements I see:

-- More Unit Tests
+- More tests
 - Authorization
 - Ability to delete time logs
 - Ability to update time logs (to correct the mistake)